dfki-ric/docker_image_development/README.md

 As prerequiste for the installation of an Autoproj environment you will need to set up your git credentials, there are at least two options for this.

 ### Option 1) Using ssh keys

-Copy your .ssh folder to the home folder mounted in the host
+**Important** If you use ssh keys in your Docker containers, make sure that any image you produce is not including the keys -also not any of the intermediate images.
+The images might reach other people and these people would have access to your key.
+Note that the releases that are produced by these scripts copy in the image the default mounted volumes.

+1. Mount an additional volumen containing your ssh key

+To use a mounted ssh key, please add the mount instructions in the [settings.bash](https://git.hb.dfki.de/dfki-dockerfiles/docker_development/-/blob/master/settings.bash) file.
+Don't copy or link your personal ssh key to any of the default mounted volumes.

+Updated expression in [settings.bash](https://git.hb.dfki.de/dfki-dockerfiles/docker_development/-/blob/master/settings.bash) for mounting the folder `<host_folder_containing_ssh>` as volume in the container at `<mounted_ssh_folder_in_container>`:
 ```
-cp -r ~/.ssh <global_path_in_host_to_set_the_mount_volume>/.ssh
+export ADDITIONAL_DOCKER_RUN_ARGS=" \
+        --dns-search=dfki.uni-bremen.de \
+        -v <host_folder_container_ssh>:<mounted_ssh_folder_in_container> \
+        "
 ```

-Then, in the container, you will have to add that key to the container's ssh-agent
+Then, in the container, you will have to add that key to the container's ssh-agent.

-1. Log in your container
+2. Log in your container

 ```
 sh use_devel_container <container_name>
 ```

-2. Add the key that you copied from the host to the container's ssh-agent
+3. Add the key that you mounted from the host to the container's ssh-agent

 ```
 eval "$(ssh-agent -s)"
-ssh-add /home/devel/.ssh/id_rsa
+ssh-add <mounted_ssh_folder_in_container>/id_rsa
 ```

 ### Option 2) set a git password cache and use https as git protocol